 In this training, we will analyze, observe and practice the Yin Yoga Postures in depth.
 We will articulate the joints on a plastic skeleton model and observe its movements while studying slides of real bones.
 But mostly and more importantly, we will have an interactive, hands-on study of eachother with range of motion (ROM) tests and the Assisted Yin Yoga practice.
 We will also study schematics of muscle lines and their corresponding Meridians, before feeling and discussing the effects of going deep into the poses, and the resulting vibratory flow (known in the Yin Yoga world as “The Rebound”).

 The study culminates in a truer understanding of, and a better appreciation for the endless variety of human bodies from the crude bones to the subtle life force at the heart of the ancient and modern Yoga.
 Every posture should be modified to the individual.
 The Yin Yoga Teacher Training offers the basic techniques to help guide each student with their unique skeletal structures into the appropriate asana for them.

-Hours per day 6 Course total hours 25 Yoga Allicance continuing education credits
+Hours per day 6 Course total hours 25 Yoga Alliance continuing education credits

 Thursday 27th, 11:30-6:30pm